 Be honest with yourself about your current activity level, and how it compares to what you’re planning to do on your trip.
 If you’re going to be walking 5+ miles a day, and right now the only walking you’re doing is to your car and back for work and shopping, you’ll need a bit of time to build up to 5 miles.

 Commitments for work, family, community and more fill our days and weeks.
 Finding some time for training may be a challenge.

-If your schedule is already pretty tight, you may need to allow for a longer timeframe for training in advance of your trip.
+If your schedule is already pretty tight, you may need to allow for a longer timeframe for training.
 For example, if you can only set aside half an hour twice a week, and limited time on the weekends, then you may want to begin six months before your trip.

-When I was in my corporate job, I was heavily involved in an annual meeting that required extra work, which also aligned with an especially busy time in our marketing cycle.
-During the weeks leading up to the conference, I didn’t have extra time for anything new!
+When I was in my corporate job, I was heavily involved in an annual meeting that required extra work.
+The event also aligned with an especially busy time in our marketing cycle.
+During the weeks leading up to the conference, I didn’t have time for anything extra!